knurling-rs/flip-link/README.md

 ```

 NOTE that if you were using GNU `ld` or GNU `gcc` to link your program then this
 won't work.
-Support for other linkers is tracked in [issue #1]
+Support for other linkers is being tracked in [issue #1]

 [issue #1]: https://github.com/knurling-rs/flip-link/issues/1